On the slope conjecture of Barja and Stoppino for fibred surfaces: Abstract

 \section{Abstract}

-Let $f:\,S \to B$ be a locally non-trivial relatively minimal fibration of genus $g\geq 2$ with relative irregularity $q_f$.
+Let $f:\,X \to B$ be a locally non-trivial relatively minimal fibration of genus $g\geq 2$ with relative irregularity $q_f$.
 It was conjectured by Barja and Stoppino that the slope $\lambda_f\geq \frac{4(g-1)}{g-q_f}$.
-We prove the conjecture when $q_f$ is small with respect to $g$; we also construct counterexamples when $g$ is odd and $q_f=(g+1)/2$.
+On the one hand, we show the lower bound $\lambda_f> \frac{4(g-1)}{g-q_f/2}$, and also prove Barja-Stoppino's conjecture when $q_f$ is small with respect to $g$.
+On the other hand, we construct counterexamples violating the conjectured bound when $g$ is odd and $q_f=(g+1)/2$.